geohackweek/vector/_episodes/01-first-part.md

 ---

-### Neurohackweek is *open*
+### geohackweek is *open*

-The Neurohackweek event can only accomodate a limited number of participants.
+The geohackweek event can only accomodate a limited number of participants.
 Nevertheless, we are committed to openess and we are committed to providing our materials in an open format, through a publicly accessible website.